-At least 2 die in head-on collision of Czech trains
+Trains collide head-on near Czech-German border; 2 dead

 The Czech Rail Safety Inspectorate said the collision took place after 3 p.m.
 (1300 GMT) between the stations Nove Hamry and Pernink near the German border.

-The two trains operate between the Czech spa of Karlovy Vary and Johanngeorgenstadt in the German state of Saxony.
+Both trains operate between the Czech spa town of Karlovy Vary and the town of Johanngeorgenstadt in the German state of Saxony.

 Radek Hes, spokesman for the regional rescue service, said the number of injured could reach 30.
-He said rescuers from neighboring Germany were helping them at the site.
+He said rescuers from neighboring Germany were helping at the site.
 Hes said it was not immediately clear how many passengers were traveling by the trains.

 Authorities are investigating the cause of the crash.